zowe/docs-site/docs/user-guide/configure-certificates-keystore.md

-## Configuring Zowe certificates in UNIX files
+# Configuring Zowe certificates in UNIX files

 A keystore directory is used by Zowe to hold the certificate used for encrypting communication between Zowe clients and the Zowe z/OS servers.
 It also holds the truststore used to hold public keys of any servers that Zowe trusts.
 When Zowe is launched, the instance directory configuration file `instance.env` specifies the location of the keystore directory.
-See [Configure instance directory](configure-instance-directory.md#keystore-directory).
+See [Creating and configuring the Zowe instance directory](configure-instance-directory.md#keystore-directory).

 If you have already created a keystore directory from a previous release of Version 1.8 or later, then you may reuse the existing keystore directory with newer version of Zowe.